Juniper Research: Nearly 6 in 10 Large Corporations Considering Blockchain Deployment

 Juniper Survey Highlights Rapid Progress in Enterprise Rollouts

-A new study from Juniper Research has found that nearly 6 in 10 (57%) large corporations1 are either actively considering, or are in the process of, deploying blockchain technology.
+A new study from Juniper Research has found that nearly 6 in 10 (57%) large corporations[1] are either actively considering, or are in the process of, deploying blockchain technology.

 Almost 400 company founders, executives, managers and IT responded to the Blockchain Enterprise Survey; amongst companies who have reached the PoC (Proof of Concept) stage, two-thirds (66%) expected blockchain to be integrated into their systems by the end of 2018.